Public Schools Internships (PSI) Tutor-Mentor Application

 12. Maintain confidentiality and adhere to mandated policies and procedures regarding child neglect and abuse.

-• Be willing to commit to tutoring approximately 10 hours per week for the entire school year, including work at your assigned school and Egan trainings.
+• Be willing to commit to tutoring 8-12 hours per week for the entire school year, including work at your assigned school and Egan training.

-• Be a full- or part-time DePaul University student, 18 years or older.
+• Be a full- or part-time DePaul University student

 • Complete a TB test